mdmtk/docs/edge/source/guide/csp/conditionmgr.md

 Description:

->Select the Action to Perform if the Condition is Not Met
+>This parm allows you to select what should happen when the Test specified for the Condition is Not Met (results in "false").

 <div class="parm-table">
  <table>